 The actual ink temperature inside the cartridge and in the vicinity of the ink channels was measured during printing using a range of ink preheat.
-This temperature was compared to temperature profile of a standard, dye based, thermal inkjet ink (Figure 5) without binder and standard low viscosity (1.8 cps).
+This temperature was compared to temperature profile of a standard, dye based, thermal inkjet ink (Figure 5) which has no binder and has standard low viscosity (1.8 cps).
 The new ink shows slightly above normal operating temperature between 50-75C (Figure 6).
 The standard ink operates at 40-65C, Figure 5.

-The two graphs Figures 5, 6 show the thermal ink heat behavior.
+The two graphs Figures 5 and 6 show the thermal ink heat behavior.
 Figure 6 shows the new ink operates at higher temperature than standard ink.
 In spite of the higher heat in the new ink (Figure 6), the reliability and compatibility of this ink is not adversely affected.
-The preheat keeps the new ink at a set level that reduces the viscosity.
+The preheat keeps the new ink at a set level of temperature that reduces the viscosity.
 The ink is highly resistant to temperature inside the cartridge for that short firing time period.